Gangland-inspired version upsets those who want to get away from Limerick's bad image.

 As for members of the public, photographer Eoin South thinks that Limerick should relax a bit more.
 Barney Sheehan of the Limerick Poetry Group says it's a disgrace.
 TD Peter Power would prefer that young people express themselves this way, rather than in anti-social behaviour.

-Cathy O'Halloran reports for RTÉ News on 22 August 2005.
+An RTÉ News report broadcast on 22 August 2005.
+The reporter is Cathy O'Halloran.